kagaimiq/jl-uboot-tool/README.md

 Some (e.g. AC410N) have a completely different protocol (command set), thus it is also out of question right now.

-Chip series it's currently aware of is listed below:
+Chip series it's currently aware of are listed below:

 | Family | Series                | Status        | Notes              |
 |--------|-----------------------|---------------|--------------------|